-Being a series of nine articles of advice to would-be writers, originally written 1988-1990, published in various fanzines, and now updated for the Web.
-Some of this is probably out of date; the text has not been revised since 1999.
+Being a series of nine articles of advice to would-be writers, originally written 1988-1990, published in various fanzines, and then updated slightly for the Web.
+Much of this is drastically out of date; the text has not been revised since 1999.

 Part Three: What Do I Need to Do?